vivekgupte07/Ventilator-Design/README.md

 # Ventilator-Design
 ## The Challenge
-University of Queensland, Australia held an Engineering hackathon to help aid the Global Ventilator Development effort and to combat ventilator shortage all aroound the world.
-We had to develop a rapidly manufacturable ventilator for emergency use, using off-the-shelf components and improve its functionalities to reach as close to the sophisticated hospital ventiators as possible.
+University of Queensland, Australia held an Engineering design hackathon to help aid the global ventilator development effort and to combat ventilator shortage all aroound the world.
+We developed a rapidly manufacturable ventilator for emergency use, using off-the-shelf components and improve its functionalities to reach as close to the sophisticated hospital ventiators as possible.

 ##### Software:
 SolidWorks 2020-2021 (Educational License)